 2. Usage Fees and Balances.

-Unless otherwise stated, Amplifier specifies all dollar amounts under these Terms in US dollars.
+Unless otherwise stated, Amplifier specifies all rates and pricing under these Terms in US dollars.

 2.1 Account Balances.